-If you know what it’s like to live on the streets or happen to be using drugs, then we know that you’re already taking some steps to make decisions about your safety, your journey, and your truth.
-This page was developed by youth like yourself, and is a safe space to learn about how to keep your health in mind.
+If you know what it’s like to live on the streets or happen to be using drugs, then you know how important it is to be making decisions on the daily about your safety, your journey, and your truth.
+This page was developed by youth like yourself, and is a safer space to learn about how to keep your health in mind.
 No matter what choices you’re making, your truth and experiences matter, and you’re not in this alone!

 Substance use refers to the use of various psychoactive substances, including alcohol, cigarettes, drugs, prescription medications, inhalants, and solvents.
 Psychoactive means that the substance has some effect on mental processes, such as mood, thinking, or behaviour.
 Most Canadians use some kind of substance in their lifetime, so if you use, know that you’re not alone.
 People use substances for different reasons, like coping with physical or emotional pain, personal enjoyment, relaxing, or socializing.